The Head Opener

 Content type: Page

-Activities and Objectives of the Association To contribute to legal education, foster greater understanding among European law students and young legal professionals, and promote their social responsibility; to encourage and strengthen cooperation among law students, legal practitioners, and academics in Europe, primarily in the context of legal education, the legal professions, and research; organize seminars, conferences, and bilateral exchanges; establish think tanks and various activities aimed at achieving its goal: to promote respect for human rights.
+Activities and Objectives of the Association To contribute to legal education, foster greater understanding among European law students and young legal professionals, and promote their social responsibility; to encourage and strengthen cooperation among law students, legal practitioners, and academics in Europe, primarily in the areas of legal education, the legal professions, and research; to organize seminars, conferences, and bilateral exchanges; to establish think tanks and various activities aimed at achieving its goal: to promote respect for human rights.

 Montpellier Student Chapter